Women's Junior AHF Cup

 The Women's Junior AHF Cup is a women's international under-21 field hockey competition in Asia organized by the Asian Hockey Federation.
 The tournament was founded in 2003 and serves as the qualification tournament for the next Junior Asia Cup.

-Chinese Taipei have won the most titles with three and Singapore are the defending champions as they won their first title in 2019.
+Four different teams have won the tournament.
+Chinese Taipei are the only team to have won it more than once, claiming four titles in total.
+Singapore, Kazakhstan and Malaysia have all claimed one title.
+Chinese Taipei are the defending champions having won their fourth title at the 2024 edition in Singapore.